TobiasVanDyk/TobiasVanDyk/README.md

 ### The Raspberry Pi 400
-*If you have read about it and are thinking of buying it do not wait - just buy it!*
+"Probably the most usable and affordable GPIO-enabled personal computer ever made.
+If you have read about it and are thinking of buying it do not wait - just buy it!*
 <p align="left">
 <img src="images/Image6.jpg" width="320" />
 <img src="images/FB.png" width="240" />